Course Information and FAQ - HIPAA

 We cannot legally advise which course your employees should take, since every organization is unique.
 However, we can provide the following guidelines:

-• If you are a health care provider, a healthcare clearinghouse, or a health plan, you are a Covered Entity.
+• If you are a healthcare provider, a healthcare clearinghouse, or a health plan, you are a Covered Entity.
 Health plans include health insurance companies and employee health plans.

 • Any vendor who helps a Covered Entity create, receive, maintain, or transmit Protected Health Information, or PHI for short, is a Business Associate.